+Team Members

-Team Members Simplified team members' work by providing new and more reliable technology and by reducing menu items, prep steps, administrative tasks and other complexity Rewarded managers with record bonuses, with average general manager total compensation exceeding \$100,000 at Chili's and \$130,000 at Maggiano's Food & Drink Innovated and introduced a new burger called the Big Smasher on our value platform that we believe provides better value at a similar price point to comparable fast-food meals Offered new beverages with barbell pricing to accommodate guests seeking value and guests that are willing to spend for premium offerings Hospitality Installed new tabletop payment devices at every table in our Chili's restaurants that allow guests to have more control over when they pay and finish their dining experience Trained managers and team members on how to provide better hospitality and invested in additional labor hours to serve our guests Atmosphere Invested millions of dollars in equipment, labor, technology and services to improve the condition, appearance and cleanliness of our restaurants for guests and team members Fiscal 2024 Results 7.4% growth in s restaurant sales Chili's 20.7% (Chili's) and 16.4% (Maggiano's) manager turnover, below industry avg.
-1 8.3% positive same restaurant sales gap to the industry for Chili's 2 3.5% growth in s restaurant sales Maggiano's s at improvement in \$161 million of debt paid down on the Company's revolver 105% increase in the Company's stock price
+- Simplified team members' work by providing new and more reliable technology and by reducing menu items, prep steps, administrative tasks and other complexity - Rewarded managers with record bonuses, with average general manager total compensation exceeding \$100,000 at Chili's and \$130,000 at Maggiano's

+Food & Drink

+- Innovated and introduced a new burger called the Big Smasher on our value platform that we believe provides better value at a similar price point to comparable fast-food meals - Offered new beverages with barbell pricing to accommodate guests seeking value and guests that are willing to spend for premium offerings

+Hospitality

+- Installed new tabletop payment devices at every table in our Chili's restaurants that allow guests to have more control over when they pay and finish their dining experience - Trained managers and team members on how to provide better hospitality and invested in additional labor hours to serve our guests

+Atmosphere

+Invested millions of dollars in equipment, labor, technology and services to improve the condition, appearance and cleanliness of our restaurants for guests and team members

+7.4% growth in same restaurant sales at Chili's

+3.5% growth in same restaurant sales at

+49% growth in net income per diluted share

+170 basis point

+20.7% (Chili's) and 16.4% (Maggiano's) manager turnover, below industry avg.

+\$161 million of debt paid down on the Company's revolver

+8.3% positive same restaurant sales gap to the industry for Chili's2

+105% increase in the Company's stock price

-1 Measured using industry data from Black Box Intelligence based on average turnover of participating casual dining industry peers.
+Measured using industry data from Black Box Intelligence based on average turnover of participating casual dining industry peers.

-2 Measured using industry data from Black Box Intelligence for a year-over-year comparison of Chili's sales growth against the average sales growth of participating casual dining industry peers.
+Measured using industry data from Black Box Intelligence for a year-over-year comparison of Chili's sales growth against the average sales growth of participating casual dining industry peers.